30 named storms: Record hurricane season comes to a close

-The National Oceanic and Atmospheric Administration said the 2020 Atlantic hurricane season set multiple records.
-It produced a record 30 named storms There were so many that the list of 21 conventional names was exhausted and the Greek alphabet was used for the second time in history.
+The National Oceanic and Atmospheric Administration said the 2020 Atlantic hurricane season set multiple records while producing a record 30 named storms.
+There were so many that the list of 21 conventional names was exhausted and the Greek alphabet was used for only the second time.

 The season also saw the second-highest number of hurricanes on record after 13 of the storms reached hurricane status.
 There were six major hurricanes with top winds of 111 mph (178 kph) or greater.
 NOAA said an average season has 12 named storms, six hurricanes and three become major hurricanes.

-This season also set a record for the number of storms that made landfall in the continental United States with 12 storms.
+This season also set a record for the number of storms that made landfall in the continental U.S. with 12 such storms.
 Klotzbach said of those 12 named storms, six made landfall at hurricane strength, tying the record of six hurricane landfalls also set in 1886 and 1985.

 Five of the 12 storms that hit the United States this year made landfall in Louisiana.